-Under the terms of a monitoring and management services agreement (the "management agreement"), entered into between us and affiliates of Trimaran and Freeman Spogi (together, the "Sponsor Advisors"), we pay an annual advisory and monitoring fee of \$357,000, which is paid in advance in quarterly installments of \$89,250 to an affiliate of Trimaran and \$143,000, which is paid in advance in quarterly installments of \$35,750 to an affiliate of Freeman Spogli for services provided by the Sponsor Advisors to us.
-The management agreement provides that we indemnify the Sponsor Advisors and their affiliates and their respective partners, members, directors, officers, employees and agents in connection with the services rendered to us under the agreement.
-It also provides that we reimburse the Sponsor Advisors for certain services to be provided to us on a going-forward basis.
-The management agreement also provides for the payment of certain transaction fees payable by us to the Sponsor Advisors in connection with future investment banking and related services and for the reimbursement by us of expenses incurred by the Sponsor Advisors in connection with such services, if the Sponsor Advisors determine to provide such services.
-The management agreement will be terminated upon the consummation of this offering.
+Under the terms of a monitoring and management services agreement (the "management agreement"), entered into between us and affiliates of Trimaran and Freeman Spogi (together, the "Sponsor Advisors"), we paid an annual advisory and monitoring fee of \$357,000, which was paid in advance in quarterly installments of \$89,250 to an affiliate of Trimaran and \$143,000, which was paid in advance in quarterly installments of \$35,750 to an affiliate of Freeman Spogli for services provided by the Sponsor Advisors to us.
+The management agreement provided that we indemnify the Sponsor Advisors and their affiliates and their respective partners, members, directors, officers, employees and agents in connection with the services rendered to us under the agreement.
+It also provided that we reimburse the Sponsor Advisors for certain services to be provided to us on a going-forward basis.
+The management agreement also provided for the payment of certain transaction fees payable by us to the Sponsor Advisors in connection with future investment banking and related services and for the reimbursement by us of expenses incurred by the Sponsor Advisors in connection with such services, if the Sponsor Advisors determined to provide such services.
+The management agreement was terminated as of our IPO.